 Ensuring Localisation 2015

-- Advanced English Classes for the Teacher Assistants (involving speaking, writing and listening skills, public speaking, formal speeches, grant proposal writing, constructing emails, Facebook appropriate usage and content.
+This included advanced English classes for the Teacher Assistants including lesson planning, speaking, writing and listening skills, public speaking, formal speeches, grant proposal writing, constructing emails and Facebook appropriate usage and content.

-In conjunction with the fortnightly education mentoring, Philip Cranley, Palms participant working with Sao Paulo Education Foundation – Dili Diocese provided financial and administrative support to the education team and community committee [Friends & Partners with Australia] from July through until December 2015.
+In conjunction with the fortnightly education mentoring, Philip Cranley, Palms Participant working with Sao Paulo Education Foundation – Dili Diocese, provided financial and administrative support to the education team and community committee [Friends & Partners with Australia.

 Community Development 2016-2017